 Designed for Possibility

 How do we define sustainability?
 In order to run a truly sustainable business, we believe that we have to put our money, actions, and habits where our mouths are.
 Like our business itself, sustainability is not static; it’s always evolving and expanding in definition and meaning.
 We believe this ethos must permeate the fabric of any modern business.
+Isa also writes about her own advocacy and ethos in a regular column of Chronicle of Philanthropy.
+Explore more here.
 With this in mind, we have created *3* tenets that underlie our sustainability practices.

 We make products that last.
 We produce heirloom goods that are versatile, endless, and thoughtful.